-Before Moderation, Asian studies students should take four courses crosslisted with the Asian Studies Program.
-Asian students focusing on Chinese and Japanese studies are expected to have taken at least one year of Chinese or Japanese language and at least two courses cross-listed with Asian studies.
+Before Moderation, Asian Studies students should take four courses cross-listed with the Asian Studies Program.
+Students focusing on Chinese and Japanese studies are expected to have taken at least one year of Chinese or Japanese language and at least two courses cross-listed with Asian Studies.
 One of these courses should be in their field of future interest, which may be any of the disciplines taught in the Arts, Languages and Literature, or Social Studies Divisions.

 For graduation, Asian Studies students should complete a minimum of 40 credits in Asian Studies.
 Four credits (one course) must be an Asian Studies core course treating an aspect of Asia in comparative perspective.
 The Senior Project topic may be specific to a particular culture or may be comparative.